Hugo Cuypers: Gent

+Chicago Fire FC

+On 6 February 2024, Cuypers signed a contract with Major League Soccer team Chicago Fire FC through 2026 with an option for 2027 for a club record fee.

+He finished his first season at the club with 10 goals in 31 matches, being the team's top scorer.

 International career

 Cuypers has represented Belgium with the U−19 national team during the 2016 UEFA European Under-19 Championship qualification.
 He played in all three matches during the Elite round of the competition, scoring one goal vs. Bulgaria in his only match as a starter.